 If you answered yes to any of these questions, you might be struggling with codependency.

 Codependency is a term used to describe your relationship style when you struggle to be yourself around others and need the approval of others to feel okay about yourself.
-This may demonstrate itself in difficulties expressing your opinions and feelings in social settings or romantic relationships, challenges with responding to people who are emotionally intense or unhappy, and overwhelming sense of aloneness or loneliness when you’re by yourself.
+This may demonstrate itself in difficulties expressing your opinions and feelings in social settings or romantic relationships, challenges with responding to people who are emotionally intense or unhappy, and/or an overwhelming sense of aloneness or loneliness when you’re by yourself.

 Other signs of codependency include: